JLCode-tech/F5-SP-Hands-on-Lab/docs/intro.rst

 UDF Blueprint
 -------------

-If this is deleivered as part of a course, please follow the instructions provided by your lab instructor to access your lab environment.
+If this is delivered as part of a course, please follow the instructions provided by your lab instructor to access your lab environment.
 The lab environment will be delivered  via UDF blueprints to each student.